borgegb/borgegb.github.io/privacy-policy.md

 # Privacy Policy

-Effective date: [Month DD, YYYY]
+Effective date: October 30, 2025

-This Privacy Policy explains how [Company Name] (“we”, “us”, “our”) collects, uses, and shares information when you use the FOODMap scanner mobile application (“App”).
+This Privacy Policy explains how Haukaas AS (“we”, “us”, “our”) collects, uses, and shares information when you use the FOODMap scanner mobile application (“App”).
 By using the App, you agree to this Policy.

 ## What we do in the App
 - Scan barcodes to fetch public product data from Open Food Facts.
 - Optionally analyze photos of food or labels for potential FODMAP risk using an AI service.
 - Sign in with Apple or Google (via Clerk) to access the main app.
 - Offer in‑app subscriptions (via RevenueCat).
-- Run lightweight product analytics (via PostHog, EU host if configured).
+- Run lightweight product analytics (via PostHog, EU host).
 - Store onboarding progress locally on your device.

 ## Data we collect